Buying Property in Spain

 Choosing a Property

-Finding your Dream Home in Southern Spain with andalucia-homes.com is easy.
-When looking for an apartment, townhouse, villa, finca or plot of land on the coast or inland, we are here to help.
-It is our policy to meet the needs of our clients at all times, not only during your purchase, but also offer further support as part of our after sales service.
-Once you have decided on the property you wish to buy, there are a few steps for you to know, which will help you going through the purchase process.
+Finding your Dream Home in Southern Spain with us is easy.
+When looking for an apartment, townhouse, villa, Finca or plot of land on the coast or inland, we are here to help.
+It is our policy to meet the needs of our clients at all times, not only during your purchase, but also offer further support as part of our after-sales service.
+Once you have decided on the property you wish to buy, there are a few steps for you to know, which will help you go through the purchase process.

 You don’t need to wait until you’ve found a property before you arrange finance.
 It is a good idea to find out first how much you can borrow, that way you know what price bracket to start looking for property.